 Perhaps lesser known, an offense of the NFL Policy on Anabolic Steroids and Related Substances need not be strictly a positive test, but could be an attempt to substitute a specimen, providing a dilute specimen, manipulating a test result, or a related violation of law.

-Where players get into trouble rather innocently, is through taking dietary supplements.
+Where players get into trouble rather innocently, is through taking dietary supplements, such as the liposomal cbd options on the market.
 The FDA does not regulate dietary supplements.
 The FDA admittedly does not have the resources to analyze the contents of any dietary supplement, and therefore their effectiveness, contents, safety, and other components are left without much scrutiny or regulation.
 There is no guarantee therefore, that a banned substance is not contained in something seemingly innocuous and innocent such as Vitamin B. Even if a player’s team personnel approve or prescribe a banned substance, or a product laced with a banned substance, this will not excuse or indemnify a player from a positive test.

 The NFLPA has a set up a number of ways to help players not fall victim to a positive test by such means.
 They have set up a hotline, a direct line to NFLPA commissioned doctors/expert on PEDs, an email address, and even a bar code scanning app (not foolproof) to aid the players if they are in a supplement retailer and have questions with supplements.
 The NFLPA has also partnered with the NSF International, the leading food, water, and consumer products certification to create a certification program that certifies certain brands and products against tainting with banned substances.
 Such certified products will bear the NSF Certified for Sport logo on them for athletes to identify which products have undergone this type of scrutiny.